WorkerCompCalc

 How workers' comp settlements work in 2026

-When you're injured on the job, workers' compensation insurance covers medical expenses and a portion of your lost wages.
-Most workers' comp cases settle — either through a lump-sum payment or a structured agreement — rather than going to a formal hearing.
+When you're injured on the job, workers' compensation insurance is designed to cover your medical expenses and replace a portion of your lost wages while you recover.
+According to the National Academy of Social Insurance (NASI), employers pay approximately $100 billion in workers' compensation benefits each year across the United States.
+Most workers' comp cases resolve through a negotiated settlement — either a lump-sum payment or a structured agreement — rather than going through a formal hearing or trial.

 What does workers' comp actually pay?